ebursztein/sitefab/documentation/post_template.md

 ### Examples

-#### Getting the url of the category of a given post
+#### Getting the url of the category or tags

-If you want to link to the category of the post
+If you want to url of the post category you can do:

 ```jinja2
 <a href="{{categories[meta.category].meta.url}}">{{ meta.category }}</a>